DSaunders/Nancy.JohnnyFive/README.md

 Get["/"] = _ =>
 {
-    // If an exception is thrown, short-circuits the route and returns the last
+    // If an exception is thrown, short-circuits the route for 10 seconds,
-    // good response for 10 seconds
+    // returning the last good response instead this.CanShortCircuit();
-    this.CanShortCircuit();

     doStuff();